juanmcloaiza/Pipistrello/docs/README.rst

 .. _readme:

-$Pipistrello
+$project
 ========

-$Pipistrello will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.
+$project will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.

 Look how easy it is to use:

-    import Pipistrello
+    import project
     # Get your stuff done
     pipistrello.do_stuff()